 1 bay leaves

-1 tsp each of salt and pepper
+1 teaspoon each of salt and pepper

 Optional to add dried oregano, rosemarry, sage, ginger or hot peppers if you want to make this broth specific for a certain recipe.